tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 as a base64-encoded string.
 If this encoding exceeds the 255 octet limit of TXT strings, it must be split across multiple concatenated strings as per Section 3.1.3 of {{!RFC4408}}.
-Servers MAY supply multiple TXT records, either of the same or of different versions.
+Servers MAY supply multiple ESNIKeys values, either of the same or of different versions.
 This allows a server to support multiple versions at once.
-[[OPEN ISSUE: What do you do with multiple concurrent ESNIs of the same version?
-Should that be legal?]]

 The name of each TXT record MUST match the name composed of \_esni and the query domain name.
 That is, if a client queries